dominpo/ruby-and-chef-hacking-for-azure/README.md

 ```

-we can used an ubuntu VM ARM template, add the VM Chef extension, and use a cookbook to provision directly Jenkins.
+we can write a recipe provisioning-jenkins-server.rb which provision an ubuntu VM ARM template, add the VM Chef extension to it, and use a cookbook to provision directly Jenkins.
 Chef Jenkins Cookbook is available here : https://supermarket.chef.io/cookbooks/jenkins

 ```bash
 require 'chef/provisioning/azurerm'